 Are you Consuming or Creating?

-By Sean Ogle • Updated: 03/01/22 • 4 min read
+By Sean Ogle • Updated: 10/03/24 • 4 min read

 Have you ever put much time into thinking about the difference between the time you spend creating versus consuming?

-My guess is that the overwhelming majority of your time is spent consuming – I know mine is, unfortunately.
+My guess is that the overwhelming majority of your time is spent consuming.

 Or at least that’s the case for an entrepreneur.

-So why is it that on a regular basis, consumption is so much greater?
 I suppose it all comes down to personal definitions.
-How do you define the task of checking, organizing, and responding to email?
+How do you define the task of checking, organizing, and responding to emails?

-Many will consider this creative, and will also consider it work.
-They could spend two hours answering emails, and be perfectly happy with the two hours they spent “working”.
-I beg to differ – I don’t think email counts as work.
-Rather, it’s a way of dancing circles around work in order to make yourself feel more productive.
+Rather, it’s a way of dancing circles around work to make yourself feel more productive.
 I say this because I’ve done it for years.

-While I was in Thailand a good friend sent me a (now-defunct) link that for years sat in my bookmarks bar.
-It’s a constant reminder that building the lifestyle you want takes work.
-A lot of it.
+While I was in Thailand, a good friend sent me a (now-defunct) link that, for years, sat in my bookmarks bar.
+It’s a constant reminder that building the lifestyle you want takes work—a lot of it.

-It simply said in big bold print:
+It simply said in big, bold print:

 “It’s currently [TIME].
-Are you creating or are you consuming?”
+Are you creating, or are you consuming?”

-But more important than that, it takes focused work.
+But more importantly, it takes focused work.

 Think about your typical day (this applies to both entrepreneurs and employees).
 How much of each day do you spend creating vs. consuming?